-The Break O'Day area is located on Tasmanian's pristine East Coast; the region boasts many coastal towns including: St Helens, Scamander, Falmouth, Four Mile Creek, Beaumaris, Stieglitz, Seymour, Ansons Bay and Binalong Bay.
-This spectacular region also includes the stunning Bay of Fires, Tasmanian's Game Fishing Capital and the Mount William National Park.
+Located on Tasmania's East Coast the region boasts many coastal towns including: St Helens, Scamander, Falmouth, Four Mile Creek, Beaumaris, Stieglitz, Seymour, Ansons Bay and Binalong Bay as well as inland population centres which include St Marys, Fingal, Mathinna, Mangana, Cornwall, Pyengana, Goshen and Weldborough.
+This spectacular region also includes the stunning Bay of Fires, Mount William National Park, St Columba Falls, the Blue Tier and portions of the Douglas Apsley National Park.

-Break O'Day is one of the most diverse areas in Tasmania, so whether you're looking for celebrated natural wilderness, unmatched fishing, historic townships, clean air, friendly people or a mild climate Break O'Day is the place to be.
+Break O'Day is one of the most diverse areas in Tasmania, so whether you're looking for celebrated natural wilderness, unmatched fishing, historic townships, clean air, friendly people or a mild climate, Break O'Day is the place to be.